ewilsey/MART416/README.md

 a global app.
 First Friday could be an example of an event to promote.
 Can plan routes and times for visiting event.

-Kaitlin- The Office of Dairy Queen.
+Kaitlin- Wants to be a film editor.
+The Office of Dairy Queen called The Creamery.
+Pilot episode  20-30 minute film.
+Daily life and drama of Dairy Queen employees.
+Will use plants instead of actual customers to avoid consent.
+Does not have permission to film.
+Alternate ideas- Mung New Year- San Fran.